eWaterCycle/ewatercycle-forecast/INSTALL.md

 ## running eWaterCycle

-The main ewatercycle (this repo) includes all the neccesairy scripts to run the eWaterCycle forecast.
+The main ewatercycle (this repo) includes all the necessary scripts to run the eWaterCycle forecast.
 Using Cylc, register the suite in cylc-suites/forecast.
 You will also need to create a settings.rc file there.
 There is an settings.rc.example file included that should already suffice for most users.
 This settings files assumes all needed data and software is present in a "ewatercycle" folder in the users home dir:

 - initial_state.tar.gz file with initial conditions for the first forecast day
 - openda
 - PCRGlobWB
-- hydroworld dataset (containing parameter files used by PCRGlobWB)
+- Hydroworld dataset (containing parameter files used by PCRGlobWB)

 In addition, the hsaf credentials should be put in a file containing a single line with format e.mail%40domain.com:p3ssw3rd.
 The default location for this file is $HOME/.hsaf_credentials